pgallo725/livetext-pds/README.md

 It provides a landing page with basic account operations such login, registration and profile editing and grants access to the user's documents, which are opened inside the TextEditor.

-The editor is based on Qt's powerful **QTextEdit** component (supporting *RichText*), on top of which we added a completely custom extra layer in charge of translating all editing operations between Qt's "traditional" text editor (that is, using indexes to identify characters in the document) and our CRDT representation, in both directions.
+The editor is based on Qt's powerful **QTextEdit** component (supporting *RichText*), on top of which we added a completely custom layer in charge of translating all editing operations between Qt's "traditional" text editor (that is, using indexes to identify characters in the document) and our CRDT representation, in both directions.
 The editor presents a fully customized GUI with action menus, toolbars, context menus and supports keyboard shortcuts.

 A secondary thread is always active and handles the network communication with the server, requiring little to no synchronization with the main application thread.